srameshfriends/tech-guide/kubernetes/docker.md

 - It is called a Hardware level Virtualization.
 - It is created using the Hypervisor
-- It share the underlying hardware configurations.
+- It shares the underlying hardware configurations.
 - It is used to run the Operating System.
-- It consume more space
+- It consumes more space
 - It requires considerable amount of time to start up.

 #### Containers

 - It is called a OS level Virtualization.
 - It is created using the Container Engine
-- It share the underlying properties of OS.(Kernel - Control Groups & Namespaces)
+- It shares the underlying properties of OS.(Kernel - Control Groups & Namespaces)
 - It is used to run the Application / Task.
 NOT Operating System.
-- It doesnt consume more space
+- It doesn't consume more space
 - It is faster in execution.
-- If there is not Task / Application to Execute, the Containers will immediately go to exit state & Release the resources.
+- If there is no Task / Application to Execute, the Containers will immediately go to exit state & Release the resources.

 #### Containerization